Jacksonville Bus Accident Lawyer

 If you or a family member has been injured while riding a bus or been injured in an accident with a bus, you may be able to pursue compensation for your injuries.
 Bus companies are insured and insurance companies have lawyers highly skilled in mitigating the amount of fault their clients can be found liable for.
 Also, many buses are run by a public entity, such as a school district, and their liability may be legally protected to a certain degree.

 Don’t try to reach a settlement with an insurance company on your own, you need to seek the reputation of an experienced Jacksonville bus accident lawyer.
 The Florida injury attorneys at Farah & Farah has been successfully representing accident victims for over 35 years.
-Let us fight for you and get you the settlement you justly deserve.
+Let us fight for you and seek you the compensation you justly deserve.
 Call (877) 245-6707 today for a free consultation.

 Who is Liable For a Bus Accident in Jacksonville?